 Reporting decoy peptide identifications

-To report the results of a target-decoy search, decoy identifications MAY be labeled using the optional column “opt_cv_MS: 1002217 _decoy_peptide”.
+To report the results of a target-decoy search, decoy identifications MAY be labeled using the optional column “opt_global_cv_MS: 1002217 _decoy_peptide”.
 The value of this column MUST be a Boolean (1/0).

 Other supporting materials

 The following example instance documents are available and between them cover all the use cases supported.